 Charles Grant Blairfindie Allen (“Grant Allen”) is probably best remembered as the author of The Woman Who Did (1895), a controversial novel which looks at the late-Victorian New Woman question through the theory of “free-love”, or sexual procreation without marriage.
 While reviews are mixed, one cannot deny the impressive marketing and multi-disciplinary strategy of this text.
 Allen’s publishing career was short, but prolific.
-In a mere twenty two years, Allen churned out 77 volumes, 35 of which are novels, ten are collections of short fiction and poetry, and the remaining include non-fiction and essay collections; this number does not include periodical essays, articles, and short stories, which …
+In a mere twenty two years, Allen churned out 77 volumes, 35 of which are novels, ten are collections of short fiction and poetry, and the remaining include non-fiction and essay collections; this number does not include periodical essays, articles, and short stories, which are too numerous to …

 Randolph, Lyssa, Sally Brooke Cameron.
 "Grant Allen".
 The Literary Encyclopedia.
 First published 28 October 2000; last revised 09 September 2011.